Understanding Alcohol Abuse Problems

 - Paralysis of the eyes

-- Adversely affects one’s ability to distinguish objects based on light
+- Adverse affects to one’s ability to distinguish objects based on light

 - Uncontrolled twitching